ssunott/Data-Analysis-and-Viz-Projects/README.md

 # 📊 Data Visualization Projects

-This repository showcases two Power BI dashboards developed as part of a college-level data analytics course.
+This repository showcases Power BI dashboards and Python programs developed as part of a college-level data analytics course.
 Each project focuses on transforming raw data into actionable insights using end-to-end processes including data preparation, modeling, and dashboard design.

 ---